Admission Requirements (Effective July 1, 2015)

-C.) Applicants chosen in the screening process will be initially admitted to the program on a Conditional basis.
-To be eligible for Regular Admission status, the student must first complete a minimum of 10 semester hours of coursework in the Counselor Education program with a minimum 3.0 grade point average.
-The student must then submit an application for Regular Admission, available in the CSE department office, which will be reviewed by the Counselor Education faculty to determine the student's suitability for Regular Admission status.
+• Upon successful completion of the initial screening process and in-person interview, the applicant will be recommended for admission.
+This decision will be sent to The College of Graduate Studies and if approved, the applicant will be admitted on a conditional basis.
+To be eligible for regular admission status, the student must first complete a minimum of 9 semester credit hours of course work in the Counselor Education program with a minimum 3.0 GPA.
+The student must then submit an application for regular admission (available in the CSE office), which will be reviewed by the Counselor Education faculty, using established department criteria to determine the student's suitability for regular admission.

-For more information on the Miller Analogies Test, view the MAT Information Page
+For more information on the Graduate Record Exam, view https://www.ets.org/gre/revised_general/about/.

 To apply for the Masters in Counseling Program, please visit the Graduate Studies website to fill out an online application.